 Princess Chelsea (2011)

 It could be argued that the modern version of getting a novelty song on the charts is creating a music video that goes viral.
 The same requirements seem to be needed – an undue focus on a single subject matter, an insanely catchy chorus, and a video where the every element is cranked up to the extreme (think ‘Gangnam Style’).
 The odd thing about ‘The Cigarette Duet’ is that it ticks these boxes while injecting a dose of indie coolness to proceedings – instead of having a mile a minute visuals, it takes the opposite approach of starting at an almost frozen pace.
 The lyrics are all based around a single argument – a guy trying to convince his girlfriend to finally give up having the occasional cigarette at parties (a fairly current theme now that smoking finally seems to be on the way out).
 It must’ve struck a chord out there in youtube land, because the video now sits at around 20 million views!
-[Update: in early June 2022 the number of views reached 77.5 million.]
+[Update: as of September 2022 the number of views reached 80 million.]

 So that’s the end of the list and it’s time to ask yourself, which of these earworms is still cycling around in your brain?
 If you dare hear a few more, then NZ On Screen have chosen a few different tracks for their list of NZ novelty songs.
 In the end, I decided the Flight of the Conchords and Deja Voodoo had too much of a regular schtick going to pick out any particular track as a novelty song.
 And I also avoided the endless parody songs produced by local commercial radio stations over the years.
 But if you disagree or want to suggest other tracks then that’s what our Facebook page is for…